 Will I work with animals?

 No. Interns do not work with animals.
-However, they may experience special opportunities, like behind-the-scenes tours and presentations from zoo professionals, to learn more about career paths associated with animals.
+However, they may experience special online opportunities, like presentations from zoo professionals, to learn more about career paths associated with animals.

 Will there be an interview?

-In May, invited applicants will interview in person with zoo staff.
+In May, invited applicants will interview online with zoo staff.
 At this time, applicants will be asked to provide a current, unofficial school transcript.

 Can I apply for multiple programs?